|

 took away a precious market putting another nail in the coffin of poor old

-Frister's.
-Although the name continued, in badge form only, on many models from
+it was in badge form only on many models

 It is worth reading my Frister